 This means that I have to shut down a lot of my emotions while I’m around them.

 I’ve tried telling the people in my family what I think and it never ends well.
 I’ll tell them that we can’t drink around the alcoholic and I get yelled at.
 I tell them that we shouldn’t focus on family feuds from 20 years ago, I get yelled at.
-I tell them that they need to be smarter with their money and suddenly I’m managing 6 different accounts rather then them doing any actual work for themselves.
+I tell them that they need to be smarter with their money and suddenly I’m managing 6 different accounts rather than them doing any actual work for themselves.

 So, over the years, I’ve learned to keep everything to myself.
 I’ve accepted the fact that I can’t change them.
 I have not until today realized the impact of continuing to involve them in my life has had on me, however.

-The last step is to realize on both an emotional and rational level that you deserve to have healthy people in your life.
+- to realize on both an emotional and rational level that you deserve to have healthy people in your life.
 This is the part that I think everyone struggles with the most.
 It’s really easy to tell a friend that and to mean it.

 We want the absolute best for our true friends.
 Think right now to someone in your life that you love and trust without a doubt.
 Someone who you only have positive feelings for and you know you can count on.